In the main view you find the set of tools you need to create survey deliverables from your drone data.

 |VIEW||Functions that relate to the different way you can view your projects.|

 |HELP||Easy access to the knowledge base, videos and how to get in touch with us for assistance.|

 |TOOLS||Exposes a series of operations that you can do to the selected project item(s).|

 The appearance of the tabs is different for Peak, Ridge and Valley versions.

 The FILE button gives you access to the backstage view which contains the commands to create a new, open an existing and save a project.

 3. Project view

 The project view is available in the left side of the application.
-The project view helps to structure your survey in different layers and to organize your drone data over time with the terrain states.
+The project view helps to structure your survey in different layers.
 The project view gives you access to all your project items even when they are not visible in the viewport.

 A right mouse click on a project item or layer gives you access to several contextual menus which allow you to create and manage layers and project items.

 The terrain state manager allows you to organize a project site over time with the terrain states.
 A terrain state can contain drone data or a CAD design of a future state.
 The terrain state manager is present directly above the project view.